Skip to main content

 Wilkes University offers three CCNE-accredited online NP programs with a concentration in psychiatry/mental health:

-All of Wilkes’ PMHNP programs offer clinical placement support.
-Its placement team will provide you with a high-quality placement experience that meets the clinical requirements to prepare you for success as a psychiatric/mental health nurse practitioner.
+All of Wilkes University’s PMHNP programs include dedicated clinical placement support.
+Our experienced placement team works with you to secure a high-quality clinical site that meets program requirements and helps you build the real-world skills you’ll need as a psychiatric/mental health nurse practitioner.